 No Bake Strawberry Cheesecake

-No Bake Strawberry Cheesecake - this fluffy mousse cake is made with fresh strawberries!
+No Bake Strawberry Cheesecake – this fluffy mousse cake is made with fresh strawberries!
 A light and smooth cake that is perfect for special occasions.
 You can also serve it as a frozen cheesecake – great for hot summer days!

 - 6 strawberries for decoration

 - Line an 8-inch (20cm) springform pan with parchment paper.
 Blend the sliced strawberries in a food processor or blender until smooth.
 You'll need about a cup of strawberry puree.

 - In a small bowl, add the melted butter and graham cracker crumbs.
 Mix until combined.

 - Pour the mixture into the springform pan and press it into the bottom of the pan.
 Use the bottom of a flat measuring cup to make sure it's tight and compact.
 Chill the crust for 30 minutes.